soverenio/docs/docs/source/getting-started/quick-start.rst

 Reroute your traffic
 ^^^^^^^^^^^^^^^^^^^^

 Route traffic from your services to Soveren gateway.
+You know the best your infrastructure and can decide how to position Soveren gateway against your system services and edge router/proxy if you have one.

 .. admonition:: Tip
    :class: tip

-   Read about the` fallback plan <fallback.html>`_. in case Soveren gateway fails and you need to reroute your traffic on the spot.
+   Read `auto live check and fallback plan <fallback.html>`_. in case Soveren gateway fails and you need to reroute your traffic on the spot.